junxit/us-congress-bills-115/bill.md

 - **(4)** *Map* The term “Map” means the map entitled “Mountains to Sound Greenway National Heritage Area Proposed Boundary”, numbered 584/125,484, and dated August 2014.
 - **(5)** *Secretary* The term “Secretary” means the Secretary of the Interior.
 - **(6)** *State* The term “State” means the State of Washington.
-- **(7)** *Tribe or tribal* The terms “Tribe” or “Tribal” mean any federally recognized Indian tribe with cultural heritage and historic interests within the proposed Mountains to Sound Greenway National Heritage Area.
+- **(7)** *Tribe or tribal* The terms “Tribe” or “Tribal” mean any federally recognized Indian tribe with cultural heritage and historic interests within the proposed Mountains to Sound Greenway National Heritage Area, including the Snoqualmie, Yakama, Tulalip, Muckleshoot and Colville Indian tribes.

 ## § 4.
 Designation of the Mountains to Sound Greenway National Heritage Area

 - **(a)** *Establishment* There is established in the State the Mountains to Sound Greenway National Heritage Area.
 - **(b)** *Boundaries* The Heritage Area shall consist of land located in King and Kittitas Counties in the State, as generally depicted on the map.
 - **(c)** *Map* The map shall be on file and available for public inspection in the appropriate offices of the National Park Service, the United States Forest Service, and the local coordinating entity.
-- **(d)** *Local coordinating entity* The Secretary shall designate a willing local unit of government, Indian tribe, or a nonprofit organization to serve as the coordinating entity for the Heritage Area within 120 days of the date of the enactment of this Act.
+- **(d)** *Local coordinating entity* The Secretary shall designate a willing local unit of government, a consortium of affected counties, Indian tribe, or a nonprofit organization to serve as the coordinating entity for the Heritage Area within 120 days of the date of the enactment of this Act.

 ## § 5.
 Management plan